Skip to main content

 • CompanyLogo: uses next/image

-These genuinely compose Next.js APIs with shared-ui primitives.
-That's what kit is for.
+These genuinely compose Next.js APIs with shared-ui primitives, which is exactly what kit is for.

 Deleted entirely